-We are a family-owned company, and our owners expect a longterm economic perspective and ethically driven business.
-They expect the company to grow and be successful in a sustainable way that respects natural resources and human rights.
+We are a family-owned company, and our owners expect a long-term economic perspective and ethically driven business.
+They improving the future prospects of our business."

+"By collaborating with our stakeholders and engaging them in dialogue, we can find solutions benefiting people and societies on a wider scale as well as expect the company to grow and be successful in a sustainable way that respects natural resources and human rights.
 We strive to respond to these expectations in everything we do.

-"By collaborating with our stakeholders and engaging them in dialogue, we can find solutions benefiting people and societies on a wider scale as well as improving the future prospects of our business."